jawardell/ubiquitous-broccoli/README.md

 font size in your command line for proper results.

 ### How to use
-First, clone this repository by issuing the following command:
+First, clone this repository by issuing the following command...

 `git clone https://github.com/jawardell/ubiquitous-broccoli`

-Then move into the directory:
+...then move into the directory:

 `cd ubiquitous-broccoli`